vwxi/dht/PROTOCOL.md

 if the origin is nil, then the sender is the origin of the key-value pair

-the signature signs an encoded map object with the following syntax:
+the signature is raw binary data which details a signing of an encoded map object
+with the following syntax using the origin's private key:

 ```
 {